Arackulele/GrimoraMod/README.md

 ### When a card with `Flying` attacks, the hovering animation stops working

-- Noted, however it is low priority.
+- Noted, however it is low priority to fix.
+Part of the issue is that there are 2 separate animation controllers for Grimora's playable cards, as opposed to the paper cards which just uses 1 animation controller.

 ### Grimora's dialogue is unfinished and still the one from the finale and part 1 dialogue in some cases